Roll20/roll20-api-scripts/HiddenRollMessages/README.md

 Now to run the roll, simply delete the handout and the you should see a message telling you which players passed the check (if you are the GM) or the corresponding "on_pass" or "on_fail" messages

+If you need to change the HRM after creation, you can simply edit it and the system will update
+<b> if you change the name of the HRM after creation though, make sure the new name still has the [HRM] tag at the front </b>
+Also, before you submit changes, make sure the JSON is correct or else the program will complain and you'll have to remake it ;)

+### Other Important Notes
 ### Important note on testing
 The program will NOT roll for any characters controlled by the GM!
 So to see the results from a Player's perspective, you may need to create a second account and join the room or get a friend to help you.

-### Other Important Notes
 #### How are rolls calculated?
 -------------------------
 The system calculates the roll using the following formula: